 White noise is an indistinct background hum.
 It helps to mask other disturbing sounds that might disrupt your baby’s sleep.
-It is worth considering using a white noise machine for your baby.
+Therefore, it is worth considering using a white noise machine for your baby.

-P.S: Silence can also be uncomfortable and spooky for some babies who are trying to fall asleep.
+P.S: Silence can also be uncomfortable and spooky for some babies trying to fall asleep.

 White noise is an invaluable tool to put your overtired baby to sleep; It works because it imitates the sound (environment) a baby is used to hearing in the womb.

 You can also play soothing music or a voice recording of yourself to help calm your baby and get them to sleep well and sound.